wini-rs/wini/wini-website/src/pages/doc/pages/maud/why-maud.md

 _Maud was faster by 69.315µs!!!_

 More than that:
+- Maud's HTML is automatically compressed (not minijinja)
 - You don't have to write that with the HTML-syntax
 - You have support for the native rust statements
 - You have auto-completion